jameslawler/notes/docs/portuguese-language/verbs/todo2/precisar.md

 ## Writing Prompts

-1. Descreva uma situação em que você precisou de ajuda e como isso impactou sua vida.
+1. Que tarefas importantes você precisou realizar esta semana?
+What important tasks did you need to do this week?
-2. Liste três coisas que você precisa fazer esta semana e explique por que são importantes.
+2. O que você precisa fazer antes de dormir?
+What do you need to do before you go to bed?
-3. Imagine uma viagem em que você precisará de várias coisas essenciais e descreva como planejará suas necessidades.
+3. O que você precisa antes de poder dirigir um carro?
+What do you need before you can drive a car?